zlijingtao/DAC20_reconstruction/README.md

 * Create Environment from ./environment.yml

 ## Usage

-For testing the performance on the pretrained model (with/without weight reconstruction), please use the following command in terminal.
+For getting Fig.7 in the paper, which is to test the resistance to BFA on pretrained model(with/without weight reconstruction), please use the following command in terminal.

 CIFAR-10:
 ```bash
 bash BFA_attack_test_CIFAR10.sh